o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 The Logs tab has a single pane with three default tabs that display **Debug**, **Messages**, or **Warnings/Errors Only**.
 You can also add custom tabs to display any combination of information.

 ![Asset Processor UI logs tab](/images/user-guide/assets/asset-processor/interface-logs.png)

-## Shaders

-This is a legacy mode that is not currently used by O3DE.

 ## Connections